raunaqjain/raunaqjain.github.io/content/featured/DogDogGo/index.md

 showInProjects: true
 ---

-An end-to-end tweet search engine indexing 200K multi-lingual tweets using Lucene Solr.
-Impact of political rhetoric in traditional and social media is analyzed and presented using interactive plots.
+An end-to-end tweet search engine indexing 200K multi-lingual tweets using Apache Solr.
+Impact of political rhetoric in traditional and social media is analyzed and presented using interactive geospatial plots.
 Includes features like tf-idf ranking, pseudo relevance feedback, more like this, filter-based search, query translation, and search highlighting.